 WordPress as a software is excellent for new bloggers.
 It has lots of online support, plugins, and extensions.

-Same with Ghost, you can self-host a blog without paying for the software.
+Like Ghost, you can self-host a blog without paying for the software.

-I don't highly recommend you open a blog on Wordpress.com because you are very limited in what you can do with it.
-If you're looking for a place to publish thoughts without any regard to email or monetization, go ahead and open a blog there.
+I don’t recommend you open a blog on Wordpress.com because you are very limited in what you can do with it.
+If you’re looking for a place to publish thoughts without regard to email or monetization, go ahead and open a blog there.
 But if you intend to make money with this blog, you will need to self-host it.

 Many geeks are on Tumblr.
 If your audience is geeks, you might want to have a presence on the platform and link or syndicate posts from your main blog.
 Or you can start your main blog there.
 You will not be able to monetize a Tumblr blog, but at least you’ll meet your audience where they hang out and build a following and an email list.